Cardi B's Dramatic Entrance at the 2019 Grammys Is Truly Iconic

 The front part was sheer and she had a tan bra on under it.
 The rest of her outfit flowed up, mimicking a shell.
 Many references on Twitter compared her to a pearl and an oyster.
 The bottom half of her dress was tight and gave off some major mermaid vibes.

-The absolutely iconic outfit is a throwback to the 90s because it's from Thierry Mulger's Fall 1995 Couture Collection, according to Vogue.
+The absolutely iconic outfit is a throwback to the 90s because it's from Thierry Mugler's Fall 1995 Couture Collection, according to Vogue.

 Cardi arrived at the show alongside her husband Offset despite announcing in December that they were splitting up.
 The parents reunited in Atlanta at the Super Bowl just days after she told reporters they were "working things out."
 Well, they sealed some of that doubt with a kiss on the carpet.